Meet Tara Lyn Emerson:

 What’s the hardest part about having CMT for you?

 This is a tough question for me to answer because I decided a long time ago to stop saying that I have CMT.
 As a teenager, doctors told me I have CMT.
 I then began to tell myself that I had a disability.
 I told other people “I can’t do that.
 I have a disability.”
 I carried the story of my CMT around like baggage.
 I thought of it as something I “had” but did not want.
 I told myself that I was different and flawed.
 Saying that I “had” CMT made me feel like a victim- like I was damaged goods.

 So, I decided to change my story.
 I now tell people I am a CMT athlete!
 Saying “I am” makes me feel powerful, and it makes me sit up a little taller just saying it.
 It fans my confidence flame.

-I grew up in an athletic home where my father was the baseball coach, tennis coach, and an all-around athlete.
+I grew up in an athletic home where my father was a baseball coach, a tennis coach, and an all-around athlete.
 I played competitive tennis for many years, and I’ve also been a gym rat since I was a teenager.
-I always wanted to be an athlete, it was just a matter of telling myself I am.
+I always wanted to be an athlete.
+It was just a matter of telling myself I am.
 That was the hardest part.

 How can I get a body like yours?

 First of all, thank you!
 That’s such a nice compliment.
 I have built the strongest version of my body that I can.
 I wish the same for everyone!
 It has taken years, lots of hard work, discipline, and patience.